Ameer-Hamza289/Ameer-Hamza289/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [current project]
+- 🔭 I’m currently working on self development and problem solving
 - 🌱 I’m currently learning AWS technologies
-- 👯 I’m looking to collaborate on projects powered by Machine Learning
+- 👯 I’m looking to collaborate on projects powered by Machine Learning or AI
 - 💬 Ask me about full stack development and the MERN stack
 - 📫 How to reach me: ameer.hamza92002@gmail.com
 - ⚡ Fun fact: As a tech geek, I'm always exploring the latest advancements in technology, from tinkering with new gadgets to tackling coding challenges with enthusiasm.